Szermer/Zendesk-Twilio-SMS/README.md

         foreman start

-    If you don't get any errors then:
+    If you don't get any errors, Control+C to stop listening, then:

  2. Configure your Heroku app with the settings from above